Reg Stewart (Australian footballer)

 Oscar Reginald Stewart (4 September 1878 – 17 January 1952) was an Australian rules footballer who played with St Kilda in the Victorian Football League (VFL).

-Stewart kicked six goals from 13 appearances in the 1897 VFL season, which was enough to share the goal-kicking honours with teammate Bill Ahern.
+Stewart kicked six goals from 13 appearances in the 1897 VFL season, which was enough to share the year's goal-kicking honours with teammate Bill Ahern.
 He played just twice the following year and finished his VFL career with no wins.

 He had a brother, Ernest, who played some games with him at St Kilda in 1897.